warxander/vein/README.md

 # Vein
-Vein is a FiveM [IMGUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI) framework.
+Vein is a FiveM [IMGUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI) framework.\

-It's written on TypeScript and uses [exports](https://docs.fivem.net/docs/scripting-manual/runtimes/javascript/#using-exports) to be available for other resources.
+It's written on TypeScript and uses [exports](https://docs.fivem.net/docs/scripting-manual/runtimes/javascript/#using-exports) to be available from other resources.\
+Vein is using GTA V natives for rendering and most of UI customization can be done via CSS stylesheet.

 ![alt text](https://raw.githubusercontent.com/warxander/vein-demo/master/demo.png)
 # Table of Contents